revbayes/revbayes.github.io/tutorials/intro/revgadgets.md

 {% endfigcaption %}
 {% endfigure %}

-These functions may also process and plot posterior estimates of qualitative (discrete) variables, such as the the binary character indicating if certain transition rates among character states exist (i.e. if the corresponding transitions are possible), from a reversible jump MCMC (rjMCMC) ancestral-state reconstruction analysis.
+These functions may also process and plot posterior estimates of discrete variables, such as the the binary character indicating if certain transition rates among character states exist (i.e. if the corresponding transitions are possible), from a reversible jump MCMC (rjMCMC) ancestral-state reconstruction analysis.
 See the {% page_ref morph/morph_more %} tutorial for information on performing this RevBayes analysis.

 First, read and summarize the data:
 ```R